Get Creative with Your Condiments284

-Luckily, by adding one of your favorite Savory Spice seasonings, you can whip up an impressive complement to burgers, fries, sandwiches, and beyond.
+Luckily, by adding one of your favorite Savory Spice seasonings, you can whip up an impressive compliment to burgers, fries, sandwiches, and beyond.
 Plus, it provides a great opportunity to try spices and flavors that you may not otherwise know how to use.
 The seasonings listed below are just the beginning to the endless pairings that are possible.
 So start exploring and let us know what your favorite is!

 Warm spices pair extremely well with traditional tomato ketchup.
 Try making Chile Ketchup with Lodo Red Adobo or Mapuche Style Merkén Seasoning.
 Piri-Piri Seasoning is another great choice for adding some heat.
 For a different type of warmth, the blend of cloves, cinnamon, ginger, and paprika in our Tikka Masala makes for tasty curry-style ketchup.